-- Other income item an amount of EGP 17 013 000 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP 384 783 represent the interest on subordinated loan to EFG-Hermes UAE, an amount of EGP 155 703 represents the interest on subordinated loan to Hermes Securities Brokerage. - The company grants support loans to some companies for purpose of providing financial leverage (Note no. 11). - Creditors and other credit balances item includes an amount of EGP 22 965 000 presented the unearned revenue which the value of rental spaces for some subsidiaries companies (Note no. 9).
+- Other income item an amount of EGP 25 624 875 which represents the value of rental spaces for some affiliated companies. - Interest income item presented in the income statement includes an amount of EGP 513 116 represent the interest on subordinated loan to EFG-Hermes UAE, an amount of EGP 155 703 represents the interest on subordinated loan to Hermes Securities Brokerage and an amount of EGP 6 487 192 represents the interest on subordinated loan U Consumer finance (Valu "previously"). - The company grants support loans to some companies for purpose of providing financial leverage (Note no. 11). - Creditors and other credit balances item includes an amount of EGP 14 353 125 presented the unearned revenue which the value of rental spaces for some subsidiaries companies (Note no. 9).